kylerbrown/bark/README.md

 By emphasizing filesystem directories, plain text files and a common binary array format, Bark makes it easy to use both large external projects and simple command-line utilites.

-Bark's [small specification](specification.md) and Python implementation are easy to use in costum tools.
+Bark's [small specification](specification.md) and Python implementation are easy to use in custom tools.

 These tools can be chained together using GNU Make to build data pipelines.